Take a moment to Meet Mike and discover how he talked his parents into bringing him to Anchorage with them in 1950 when Mike was only 3 years old.

 Then, after some fancy negotiating on my part, they agreed to take me with them.

-So, mom and dad packed up me, my sister Anna, and we headed north… way north… north to Alaska.
+So, my mom and dad packed me up with my sister Anna, and we headed north… way north… north to Alaska.

 In 1950 planes coming to Anchorage landed at Merrill Field.

 When the door of the plane opened, we got our first glimpse of Alaska.
-My mother said she was so taken by the beauty of what she saw, that from that moment on she referred to it as “my beautiful Alaska.”
+My mother said from that moment on she referred to it as “my beautiful Alaska.”

 My father was a heavy equipment operator, so we moved around Alaska from time-to-time.